SixLabors/docs/articles/fonts/listsystemfonts.md

 # List System Fonts and Resolve by Culture

-Use this recipe when you want to inspect what the current machine exposes through `SystemFonts`.
+This recipe is useful when you want a quick picture of what the current machine can actually provide through `SystemFonts`, whether for diagnostics, UI pickers, or culture-aware name resolution.

 ### List installed families